ybcole/vrk/README.md

 ## Modules

 Modules are packages of rules that can be exported and imported.
 They let you share automation setups with others or move rules between servers.
+They allow you ti share automation templates with other servers, backup specific rule sets, and istribute pre-made automation packages.

 ### What are Modules?